lefthandwriter/StarDataDoc/doc.md

 	. <path to torch-activate>

 Example:

 	. /Users/user/torch/install/bin/torch-activate

-iii) To check that this works, try run `th` to launch torch from anywhere.
-Torch should launch.
+iii) To check that this works, try run `th` to launch torch.
+This should work from any folder you currently reside in.

 ### 2. Install Dependencies.

-i) zeromq (I used homebrew to install this).
+i) zeromq (I used homebrew for installing this one).

 	brew install zeromq

-ii) zstd
+ii) zstd (Getting it using pip gave me issues, so I got it directly from here.
+The 64-bits v1.3.4 version worked on mine).

 	git clone https://github.com/facebook/zstd
 	cd zstd